If you pay off your credit card balance in full every month, it makes sense to put as many expenses as you can on your card — if you can avoid fees

 Sometimes this might be worth it, and sometimes it won’t.
-For instance, if you earn the typical 1 percent for every dollar spent on your rewards card, paying a $5 fee to put a $50 power bill on the card puts you back 9 percent.
+For instance, if you earn the typical 1% for every dollar spent on your rewards card, paying a $5 fee to put a $50 power bill on the card puts you back 9%.
 But a $1 fee for a $200 bill might be worth it.

 Don’t overpay for points.
 I’ll bet a lot of people get carried away in pursuing points and fail to consider the costs of accumulating the points they have.

-If you are interested in ways to pay off auto loans and mortgages that can accumulate points, there are complicated strategies for that.
-As I mentioned above, you can’t pay directly with a credit card.
+If you are interested in ways to pay off auto loans and mortgages that can accumulate points without incurring convenience fees, there are complicated strategies for that.
+As I mentioned above, it’s difficult to pay directly with a credit card without paying fees.
 But you can use a credit card to buy another type of financial product – such as a gift card – and use the features on that product to pay bills.